Exact quasi-periodic solutions to the sine(sinh)-Gordon equations: The method for computation and analysis: Introduction

-Recently, some improvement on computing multi-soliton solutions by the inverse scattering method was suggested in \cite{ADM2010}; a review of solutions expressed in elementary and elliptic functions can be found therein.
-In addition to what mentioned in \cite{ADM2010}, two- and three-gap elliptic solutions were constructed on the spectral curves which are two- and three-sheeted coverings of the elliptic curve, see \cite{Smi1991,Smi1997}.
+Recently, some improvements in computing multi-soliton solutions using the inverse scattering method were suggested in \cite{ADM2010}; a review of solutions expressed in elementary and elliptic functions can be found therein.
+In addition to what mentioned in \cite{ADM2010}, two- and three-gap elliptic solutions were constructed on the spectral curves that are two- and three-sheeted coverings of the elliptic curve (see \cite{Smi1991,Smi1997}).

-In the present paper we review the method of constructing the sine-Gordon hierarchy on coadjoint orbits of a loop group.
-This method differs from the one used in \cite{bbeim1994}, and leads straight to algebraic integration in terms of $\wp$-functions.
-As mentioned in \cite[Theorem 4.13]{belHKF}, a finite-gap solution of the sine-Gordon equation is given by the function $\wp_{1,2g-1}$, one of $\wp$-functions which generalize the Weierstrass $\wp$-function.
-This solution is accurately derived below.
-Though a similarity in the structure with \cite{BerKdV2024} can be observed, the sine-Gordon hierarchy arises on different coadjoint orbits, and so the seeming repetition presents an essentially different exposition.

-The new results are given by the reality conditions for the sine-Gordon equation, which provide real-valued solutions in terms of the particular $\wp$-function.
-The obtained reality conditions are more narrow than the conditions presented in \cite{DN1982}.
-Actually, hamiltonian systems of the sine-Gordon hierarchy arise on hyperelliptic curves with fixed branch points at $(0,0)$ and infinity, and all other pairwise conjugate branch points.
-On hyperelliptic curves with all real branch points hamiltonian systems of the sinh-Gordon hierarchy arise.

-The obtained real-valued quasi-periodic solutions are easily computed, as illustrated by examples in genera one and two.
-The proposed method enables to analyze every hamiltonian system in the hierarchy in question by investigating how different regimes of wave propagation depend on values of integrals of motion.